openpracticelibrary/openpracticelibrary/content/waypoints/assumptions-prioritized.md

 practices: ['impact-mapping', 'vsm-and-mbpm']
 ---
 # Intent of Waypoint
-Want create a prioritized list of hypotheses that support the ability to achieve a goal.
+Want to have agreement on a prioritized list of hypotheses that support the ability to achieve a goal.

 ## Outcomes